 The Paul G. Rogers Society for Global Health Research was established to increase awareness of—and make the case for greater US investment in—research to fight diseases that disproportionately affect the world’s poorest nations.

-In 2006, PATH president and CEO Christopher J. Elias, MD, MPH, was selected to the inaugural class of Ambassadors in the Paul G. Rogers Society for Global Health Research.
+In 2006, former PATH president and CEO Christopher J. Elias, MD, MPH, was selected to the inaugural class of Ambassadors in the Paul G. Rogers Society for Global Health Research.
 The Society provides an opportunity for Dr. Elias to engage in public outreach and advocacy through meetings, speaking engagements, and a range of other community-level activities to connect with policymakers, opinion leaders, the media, and the public nationwide.
 For more information, see the Research!America website.

 The Schwab Foundation for Social Entrepreneurship provides unparalleled platforms at the country, regional, and global levels that highlight social entrepreneurship as a key element to advance societies and address social problems in an innovative and effective manner.

-In January 2006, PATH president and CEO Christopher J. Elias, MD, MPH, was chosen by the Schwab Foundation for Social Entrepreneurship as the US Social Entrepreneur of the Year.
+In January 2006, former PATH president and CEO Christopher J. Elias, MD, MPH, was chosen by the Schwab Foundation for Social Entrepreneurship as the US Social Entrepreneur of the Year.
 As a member of the Schwab Foundation, Dr. Elias has the opportunity to engage with a large network of other social entrepreneurs, leaders of business, and heads of state at the annual Social Entrepreneurs’ Summit and the annual meeting of the World Economic Forum in Davos, Switzerland.
 For more information, see the Schwab Foundation's website.